What is temporary housing?

 You could be placed in a hostel or a private housing.
 You may have to share a kitchen or bathroom.

 We’ll make sure the accommodation is suitable for you.
-However, it's likely to be smaller than a settled home and may not be in a neighbourhood or area you know.
+However, it's likely to be smaller than a settled home and may not be in an area you know.

 Can I find my own temporary housing?